-I was watching my bridesmaids walk down the aisle when my dad gave my hand a squeeze.
+I was watching my bridesmaids walk down the aisle when my dad squeezed my hand.

-The music started and it was our turn.
-I’m not sure if I was walking or if the vibrations from me shaking were what moved us down the aisle, but seeing Jordan seemed to ease my nerves.
-When he took my hand from my father he leaned in and almost gave me a kiss.
+The music started, and it was our turn.
+I’m not sure if I was walking or the vibrations from me shaking moved us down the aisle.
+But seeing Jordan seemed to ease my nerves.
+When he took my hand from my father, he leaned in and almost kissed me.
 Everyone started laughing.
 I was so happy he was the one who did something silly because I thought for sure I was going to trip and fall.
 There was still time, though.
 We had to walk back.

-Once the laughter settled down the priest started the ceremony.
-When he asked if there was anyone who thought we shouldn’t be married, the whole bridal party raised their hands.
+Once the laughter settled down, the priest started the ceremony.
+When he asked if anyone thought we shouldn’t be married, the whole bridal party raised their hands.